DavidABau/Dynamic-Field-Model/README.md

 The goal is a clear, adaptable, non-ideological model that helps individuals and systems understand how cognitive patterns form, evolve, and interact.

 Linked to this project for an optional understanding of Meaning, Myth, and Metaphysics, see the ajacent project, (MMM) a framework for understanding how meaning systems shape human experience.
+MMM is not required to read DFM.

 [click here to visit MMM](https://davidabau.github.io/Meaning-Myth-and-Metaphysics/)